Addition of “Lone Star” Property will Extend and Enhance Cumberland Trail.

-Since much of the property has been impacted by timber harvest and mineral extraction, the acquisition of Lone Star is imperative to secure water quality of these important streams and watersheds.
+Since much of the property has been impacted by timber harvest and mineral extraction, this acquisition is imperative to protect the water quality of these important streams and watersheds.

 The Conservation Fund is a national environmental nonprofit that works to balance environmental stewardship and sustainable economic development in communities across America.
 Since our founding in 1985, the Fund has protected over eight million acres nationwide, and over 318,000 acres in Tennessee alone.